cobbler/cobbler/docs/cobbler-conf.rst

 manage_dns
 ==========
 Set to 1 to enable Cobbler's DNS management features.
-The choice of DNS mangement engine is in ``/etc/cobbler/modules.conf``
+The choice of DNS management engine is in ``/etc/cobbler/modules.conf``

 default: ``0``